oddacious/oddacious.github.io/about.markdown

 For the most part I still live by that.
 However, sharing has its advantages.
 I can get useful feedback and learn new things.
 I can keep track of what I've worked on.
 I can be pushed to polish my work before putting it out there for everyone to criticize.
 In the past few years I've let work take most of my intellectual energy; I want to remember that I have other things to work on too.
 Perhaps some of what I've done can even be useful for other people.

-I'm not sure yet what I'll do with this space.
-I want to start with a few pieces on my hockey pool analytics, because I'm having fun with that.
-After that I might get into my basketball modeling.

 ---

 This site is writen using [Jekyll][Jekyll] with the [Jekyll version][Jekyll version] of the [Clean Blog][Clean Blog] theme and hosted on [Github Pages][Github Pages].
 I chose this arrangement because it gave me control over content and presentation, combined with ease of use.